 Other social traditions may have also played a significant role in encouraging young men to raid abroad.
 The bride price — the price paid by a man to a woman’s family for her hand in marriage — may have precipitated the desire by young men to join sea captains on raids.
 The treasures they brought home would have paid the bride price for the woman they wanted to marry.
 In a 2017 paper, historians Ben Raffield, Neil Price, and Mark Collard proposed operational sex ratios driven by polygyny and concubinage led to the need for young men to seek treasures abroad to afford the bride price and increase their chances at marrying.

 In 782 A.D.
 Emperor Charlemagne was just wrapping up his conquest of modern-day Poland when the Saxons, under the leadership of a man named Widukind, rebelled against him.
-Charlemagne’s response was swift and bloody.
+According to the Royal Frankish Annals, Charlemagne’s response was swift and bloody.
 During their battle near the Elbe River, the Franks took 4,500 prisoners.
-To teach the rebels a lesson, Charlemagne ordered the prisoners be baptized in the Elbe, where the priests recited their benedictions, and the Frankish soldiers held their victims underwater until they drowned.
+To teach the rebels a lesson, Charlemagne ordered the prisoners be baptized in the Elbe.
+The priests recited their benedictions, and the Frankish soldiers held their victims underwater until they drowned.

-The event, after that dubbed “The Massacre of Verdun” was no more gruesome than many of the other acts committed by the Carolingians.
+The event, after that dubbed “The Massacre of Verden” was no more gruesome than many of the other acts committed by the Carolingians.
 Forced baptisms and conversions were commonplace under Charlemagne’s rule.
-But this event was different.
-Widukind, the leader of the Saxons, was brother in law to the king of the Danes, Sigfred.
-News of the massacre undoubtedly reached his court, and as such would have (and this is conjecture) deeply angered them.
+But Verden was different.
+The leader of the Saxons, Widukind, was brother-in-law to the king of the Danes, Sigfred.
+News of the massacre undoubtedly reached the Danish court, and as such would have (and this is conjecture) deeply angered them.
 It was yet another brutal, violent display of power by Charlemagne, the latest in a long series spanning decades.

-Danish raids along the coast of Frisia (modern-day Netherlands) appear to have intensified almost immediately, leading to an infamous assault on Dorestad.
+Danish raids along the coast of Frisia (modern-day Netherlands) appear to have intensified almost immediately, leading to an infamous assault on the important trade port of Dorestad.
 The very next decade, an attack on Lindisfarne occurred, and what happened there has led some to believe that there may have been a connection between the two.
 A source on the attack by the twelfth century English chronicler, Simeon of Durham, who drew from a lost Northumbrian chronicle, described the events at Lindisfarne this way:

 “And they came to the church at Lindisfarne, laid everything to waste with grievous plundering, trampled the holy places with polluted steps, dug up the altars and seized all the treasure of the holy church.
 They killed some of the brothers, took some away with them in fetters, many they drove out, naked and loaded with insults, some they drowned in the sea…“

-More recent scholarship on the subject has revealed less apparent causes for the start of the Viking Age.
-A 2018 study by Irene Baug, Dagfinn Skre, Tom Heldal, and Øystein J. Jansen examines the location and provenance of whetstones to establish probable trade ties between geographic regions across the Baltic region.
-Most of the whetstones analyzed came from the settlements of Lade and Borg in what is today Northern Norway.
-Dating of the quarry sites and the stones reveals the whetstone trade had likely established ties between these remote regions of Scandinavia and the more urbanized southern Baltic regions, such as Ribe, beginning in the early 8th century.
-The study authors offer further evidence of these ties by citing the discovery of reindeer antler combs from Norway found in Ribe, Denmark that predates the presupposed timeline for the establishment of trade.
+More recent scholarship on the subject of trade has revealed less apparent causes for the start of the Viking Age.
+A 2018 study by Irene Baug, Dagfinn Skre, Tom Heldal, and Øystein J. Jansen examined the location and provenance of whetstones to establish probable trade ties between geographic regions across the Baltic region.
+Most of the whetstones analyzed originated from the settlements of Lade and Borg in what is today Northern Norway.
+Dating of the quarry sites and the stones reveals the whetstone trade had likely established ties between these remote regions of Scandinavia and the more urbanized southern Baltic regions, such as Ribe, as early as the beginning of the 8th century.
+The study authors offer further evidence of these ties by citing the discovery of a reindeer antler comb from Norway found in Ribe, Denmark that predates the presupposed timeline for the establishment of trade.

 If trade between Lade and the English Channel, even if not direct, had been established in the 8th century, the resulting contact from that trade could have inspired sea captains to shift their focus from trading to raiding, as was often done when the latter proved more worthwhile.
 As the study authors note: “This evidence, set in the context of the contemporary surge in production and trade around the southern North Sea and English Channel, the early urbanisation in southern Scandinavia and the Baltic, and the political integration in southern and western Scandinavia, allows us to suggest immediate reasons for why Viking ship commanders turned their activities overseas in the late 700s.
 The evidence also sheds light on why, after the initial ‘scouting phase,’ raiding in three decades since c.
 806 took place predominantly in Ireland and Scotland, and why Vikings in the mid-830s began overwintering overseas and took up raiding in England and the Frankish Empire.”